-At the end of the day, one of the simple ways to have a separate property remain as separate property is to make sure you keep those assets completely separate from any assets acquired during the marriage, and make sure you don’t spend any time increasing its value.
-Make sure whatever you want to remain your separate property is completely paid off and does not require your time to maintain it at all.
+At the end of the day, one of the simple ways to have a separate property remains as separate property is to make sure you keep those assets completely separate from any assets acquired during the marriage and make sure you don’t spend any time increasing its value.
+Make sure whatever you want to remain as your separate property is completely paid off and does not require your time to maintain it at all.
 Or, you can consider entering into a premarital agreement to confirm certain property as your separate property, even if you spend time managing that asset during the marriage.

 Take Money Matters Into Your Own Hands

 It’s always tough to discuss financial issues before getting married, yet it is the key to opening up lines of communication and building trust and honesty.
 A prenuptial agreement enables you to carefully review and achieve your goals with your partner and the help of a family law attorney.
 This comprehensive prenup guide walks you through the questions you and your partner can examine before speaking with a legal professional.
 Remember, in states like California that follow community property law, a judge will determine how your assets and debts get disbursed.
 You can override these default rules by creating rules of your own and enter into a marriage based on guidelines and goals that work for you.
 Please reach out to us for any prenuptial or pre-marriage related questions and we’d be happy to help you get started on your marriage—the right way.